DanielBradford/rubic/testing.md

 ### **RATING FUNCTIONALITY** <span style="color:green">PASSED</span>
 One of the main features that needed to be tested was the rating system.
-This system allows user to rate a recipe betweem 1 and 10.
-The rating is then stored in an array.
-On the frontend the code generates the sum of the array divided by the length of the array giving the average rating for that recipe.
+This system allows the user to rate a recipe between 1 and 10 using a slide bar.
+The rating is then stored in an array in the recipe document.
+On the front-end the code generates the sum of the array and divides it by the length of the array giving the average rating for that recipe.

 I tested this by logging in as different users and rating recipes to check the calculations were correct.